EMarnus/Warhammer40kQuiz/README.md

 ### Features Left to Implement

-- Multiple question sets, based on faction.
+- More question sets, based on faction and expand question selection.
 - Multipe hero images based on the question.
 - A weighted scoring systme.
 - A hint system.